The Bankrate promise

 Before applying for the loan, estimate your monthly payments and look at different loan terms.
 A shorter loan term comes with higher monthly payments, but you’ll pay less interest overall; a longer term comes with lower monthly payments, but you’ll pay more in interest over the life of the loan.

 If you’re having trouble choosing the best lender, look to the fine print for more details.
-Some features or benefits could lower the costs of borrowing or make repayment easier.
-Check for:
+Some features or benefits could lower the costs of borrowing or make repayment easier:

 - Autopay discount: You might qualify for a 0.25 percent to 0.5 percent discount off your annual percentage rate if you sign up for automatic payments.
 This usually takes effect once you start making full principal and interest payments.